Opinion Polarization by Learning from Social Feedback: Model Behavior on Random Geometric Graphs

 Finally, another node at the interface between two opinion regions is considered, namely agent 69.
 With an initial preference for blue, this agent first aligns with the red cluster to which agent 29 belongs and learns to support this opinion rather strongly.
 However, as the neighboring cluster around agent 17 aligns more and more on 1, expressing -1 yields a negative feedback with higher probability and leads to an decrease of $Q(-1)$.
 Consequently, in between step 6000 to 8000 agent 69 experiences a second period of opinion changes the result of which is a slight preference of 1.
 It is likely that a weak to moderate preference for blue will be stable as the agent is surrounded by 4 red and six blue agents.
 However, there may be chains of random events that take the agent to temporarily supporting -1 again.

 An important characteristic visible in this microscopic perspective is that agents do not immediately adapt their expressed opinion as a response to interaction with unaligned peers.
-The imitation process usually implemented in binary opinion dynamics is replaced by a continuous re-evaluation of the two options.
+The imitation process implemented in many physics-inspired models of binary opinion dynamics is replaced by a continuous re-evaluation of the two options.
 Periods of >>indecision<< during which individuals try different options alternate with periods during which agents show a clear preference of one or the other opinion.

 Yet, this continuous adaptation is different from continuous models for opinion dynamics where an >>average opinion<< emerges within different network clusters.
 To the contrary, the social feedback mechanism produces polarization by reinforcement of the support assigned to an opinion once a community is locally aligned.
 In other words, the contraction mechanism leading to different opinion clusters in bounded confidence models (at least if the initial diversity is large enough) is replaced by a mechanism that drives opinion clusters to a higher degree of polarization (even if initial convictions are relatively close).